 No. It is my legal and ethical duty to protect your confidentiality.
 Unless you have been ordered to see a mental health professional by a court or your employer, then your employer does not have a right to know you are going to counseling.
 This is true even if you are using your employer-provided health insurance to attend counseling.

-No. I am bound by medical privacy laws (HIPAA), and legally prohibited from disclosing any of your PHI (protected health information), including any diagnoses made, to your employer, or anyone, without your written consent.
+I am bound by medical privacy laws (HIPAA), and am legally prohibited from disclosing any of your PHI (protected health information), including any diagnoses made, to your employer, or anyone, without your written consent.
 Voluntarily seeking mental health counseling never, by itself, means you are unfit for duty.